InternetOfUs/personal-context-builder/README.md

 Just create a symlink with `ln -s ../../pre-commit.bash .git/hooks/pre-commit`

+## Database

+This project uses a Redis database.
+The database can be changed by editing `config.py` and modifing the line `DEFAULT_REDIS_HOST = "localhost"`.
+Be aware that this value is overrided in the `Dockerfile`

+If you don't modify `config.py` the project expect a Redis database on localhost.

 # API Usage

 The API provides user's routine with two routes: